yalazraq/ConeCalculator-for-VMD/README.md

 7. program repeats to step 3 until you are satisfied with the number of cones you need in your program

 Done.

+program can be ran on command line, but I prefer you run in either spyder or vscode